 What is Henry Ford College's ranking?

-Henry Ford College ranks among the top 20% of community college in Michigan for: Least expensive tuition, Diversity in US community colleges, Average community college minority breakdown, Largest student body and Highest graduate earnings (10 years post graduation).
+Henry Ford College ranks among the top 20% of community college in Michigan for: Least expensive tuition, Diversity in US community colleges and Largest student body.

 Recent Articles